-5.2.1 Connection to an ARB AIR COMPRESSOR
+5.2.1 Connection to an ARB Air Compressor

 When wiring the Air Locker actuator switch(es) and solenoid(s) to an ARB Air Compressor, all connections can easily be set up directly from the supplied wiring loom.
-(Fig.19.)
+(Fig. 25.)

-NOTE: 180409 model loom shown for reference only.
-Refer to your ARB Air Compressor Installation Guide for details on configuring your installation.
+NOTE: Refer to your ARB Air Compressor Installation Guide for details on configuring your installation.